Reflected stochastic partial differential equations with fully local monotone coefficients in infinite dimensional domains: The existence and the uniqueness of solutions to the reflected problem

-To proceed, we will use the pseudo-monotonicity property of the operator $A$. \begin{defn} An operator $A$ from $V$ to $V^\ast$ is said to be psudo-monotone, if the following property holds: if $u_n$ converges weakly to $u$ in $V$ and
+To identify $Y=A(\cdot,X)$, we will use the pseudo-monotonicity property of the operator $A$.
+Recall the defintion of pseudo-monotonicity operator. \begin{defn} An operator $A$ from $V$ to $V^\ast$ is said to be pseudo-monotone, if the following property holds: if $u_n$ converges weakly to $u$ in $V$ and

 then